 Background and Context

 Evidence of the urgency of this issue abounds.
 Dating as far back as the Royal Commission on Aboriginal Peoples in the 1990s, through to the more recent publication of the final reports of the Truth and Reconciliation Commission and the National Inquiry into Missing and Murdered Indigenous Women and Girls, the horrible legacy, abuses and trauma that resulted from damaging and discriminatory colonial policies, legislation and structures in Canada, including systemic discrimination and inequality in health care, are clear.
-Closer to home, the Southern Chiefs’ Organization’s Survey on Experiences of Racism in the Manitoba Health Care System shows there is much work to be done to address the systemic racism and gaps in health equity experienced by Indigenous peoples in Manitoba.
+Closer to home, the Southern Chiefs’ Organization’s Survey on Experiences of Racism in the Manitoba Health Care System shows there is much work to be done to address the systemic racism and gaps in health equity experienced by First Nations, Inuit and Métis peoples in Manitoba.

 Our statement of commitment